CrowdSwap/docs/developers/swap_api.md

 This endpoint returns from, to, data, value, and gasLimit, all of which needed for executing a swap

 - A dex name must be added to the url.
-The dex name can be found in estimation e.g Quickswap, Sushiswap
+The dex name can be found in `Estimate all` response e.g Quickswap, Sushiswap

 ```
 curl -X 'GET' \